 - There is only limited or no evidence of its effectiveness (whether it works or not)

-- It is considered a low priority for funding, (for example, cosmetic surgery) compared to other treatments (for example, dementia or stroke care)
+- It is considered a low priority for funding, (for example, aesthetic surgery) compared to other treatments (for example, dementia or stroke care)

 Patient Advice and Liaison Service

-Salford CCG EUR Treatment Policies (includes criteria / funding mechanisms / funding request forms.
-For specific GM policy funding request forms, please see end column in list.
+- Salford CCG EUR Treatment Policies (includes criteria / funding mechanisms / funding request forms – for specific GM policy funding request forms please see end column in list.
 NOTE: GPs can find GM policies, local treatment policies, summary documents and funding request forms on their clinical systems)